-Area of Influence - Areas potentially affected by a project including (1) the primary project site(s) and related facilities that the Applicant develops or controls, such as power transmission corridors, pipelines, canals, tunnels, access roads, borrow and disposal areas and construction camps; (2) associated facilities that are not funded as part of the project (funding may be provided separately by the Applicant or by third parties including the government), and whose viability and existence depend exclusively on the project and whose goods and services are essential for the successful operation of the project; (3) areas and communities potentially affected by cumulative impacts that result from the incremental impact on areas or resources used or directly impacted by the project, and from any existing, planned or reasonably defined developments at the time the risks and impacts identification process is conducted; and (4) areas and communities potentially affected by impacts from unplanned but predictable developments caused by the project that may occur later or at a different location.
+Area of Influence - Areas potentially affected by a projectprojects including (1) the primary project site(s) and related facilities that the Applicant develops or controls, such as power transmission corridors, pipelines, canals, tunnels, access roads, borrow and disposal areas and construction camps; (2) associated facilities that are not funded as part of the project (funding may be provided separately by the Applicant or by third parties including the government), and whose viability and existence depend exclusively on the project and whose goods and services are essential for the successful operation of the project; (3) areas and communities potentially affected by cumulative impacts that result from the incremental impact on area or resources used or directly impacted byfurther planned development of the project, from other sources of similar impacts in the geographical area, any existing, planned or reasonably defined -project or condition, and other project-related developments that are realistically defined at the time the risks and impacts identification processassessment is conducted undertaken; and (4) areas and communities potentially affected by impacts from unplanned but predictable developments caused by the project that may occur later or at a different location.
 The Area of Influence does not include potential impacts that might occur without the project or independently of the project.
 Any identifiable supply chain expansion of materials or resource development that is inherent to a project's success should be included within a project's Area of Influence.

-Baseline Audit - An assessment of environmental and social impacts of pre-existing or ongoing activities that is required for all Category A projects that involve the acquisition of pre-existing facilities or new construction on a site where prior industrial activities have occurred.
+Baseline Audit - An assessment of environmental and related social impacts of pre-existing or ongoing activities that is required for all Category A projects that involve the acquisition of pre-existing facilities or new construction on a site where prior industrial activities have occurred.